khadans/SeenonsAssignment/README.md

 - `Seenons.WebApi` is responsible for all endpoints
 - `Seenons` is domain project that contains ports, use cases, models etc
 - `Seenons.Persistence` is responsible for storing data in the db
-- All above projects has its own test projects with unit/integration tests
+- All above projects have their own test projects with unit/integration tests

 ## Getting started

 ### Installation

-Run docker command from root folder:
+Run docker command from the root folder:

 `docker-compose up`